kamichoy/ConsultingPartiesChecker/README.md

 - The Indiana Landmarks regional office (and staff) for that county (https://www.indianalandmarks.org/news/in-your-area/)
 - Local preservation and historical organizations (https://www.indianalandmarks.org/resources/indiana-preservation-directory/ & https://indianahistory.org/across-indiana/hometown-resources/find-who-you-need-by-county/)
-- Tribal contacts on file for that county (https://egis.hud.gov/tdat/), cross-checked against each tribe's THPO in the NATHPO directory (https://members.nathpo.org/thpodirectory)
+- Tribal contacts on file for that county (https://egis.hud.gov/tdat/)
+- Each tribe's Tribal Historic Preservation Officer (THPO), shown as a cross-check against the TDAT contacts (https://members.nathpo.org/thpodirectory)

 ## Quick start (just want to use it)